breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 ```

 app.get("/", (req, res) => {
-    res.render("index")
+    res.sendFile(path.join(__dirname, '/index.html'));
 })
 ```

-By doing this, when users access your website's homepage, your app will recognize the route, and know to render the index.html file as a response, before finally sending it off to the user's browser.
+By doing this, when users access your website's homepage, your app will recognize the route, and know to send the index.html file to the user's browser.
 This is what allows users to see your website's homepage.

 ### 2. Create a POST route for when the user clicks the button to submit the form